Mohammed Arzika: Background

 He moved to the NorthWestern State Civil Service in 1971 as Senior Assistant Secretary and returned to the Federal Civil Service in 1972.
-He was posted to the Nigeria Embassy to the United States, Washington D.C. as Recruitment Attache from 1972–1975.
+He was posted to the Nigeria Embassy to the United States, Washington D.C. as Recruitment Attache from 1972 to 1975.

-In 1975, he was appointed Principal Private Secretary to the Head of State (General Murtala Muhammad) and became Principal Secretary to the Head of State (General Olusegun Obasanjo) from 1976-1979.
-Between 1979-1980, he was Secretary for External Finance, Federal Ministry of Finance and became General Manager, Sokoto-Rima River Basin Development Authority in 1980.
+In 1975, he was appointed Principal Private Secretary to the Head of State (General Murtala Muhammad) and became Principal Secretary to the Head of State (General Olusegun Obasanjo) from 1976 to 1979.
+Between 1979 and 1980, he was Secretary for External Finance, Federal Ministry of Finance and became General Manager, Sokoto-Rima River Basin Development Authority in 1980.
 He retired from the Civil Service in this position in 1984 to enter private business and later joined politics.

 He formed an agricultural business MAZ Agricultural Enterprises Ltd in 1984 which was focused on agriculture and MAZ Global Ventures Ltd which focused on commodity trading.